KeeMeng/keemeng.github.io/README.md

 - Molar Mass Calculator: Calculates the molecular/formula mass of the input molecule
 - Cubes: A way to create and visualize cubes, and you can rotate them in 3d space
 - Screensavers: Input links of some images to customize a few screensavers that I made
+- Spotify: Uses spotify's api to get data about songs that user is currently playing